lonkaars/avans-arcade/docs/architecture.md

 [custompputimings]: https://docs.google.com/spreadsheets/d/1MU6K4c4PtMR_JXIpc3I0ZJdLZNnoFO7G2P3olCz6LSc

+## PPU communication

+To comunicate with the FPGA via the STM32 a protocol is needed.
+After [research](research.md#Input) of different possible protocols, SPI was the best option for this problem.
+As there is only one master and one slave, four data lines are needed at maximum.
+The STM32 will be the master and the FPGA will be the slave.
+The STM32 has a configurable SPI module that is easily configurable unlike the FPGA.
+Futhermore, the MISO line is not needed because the FPGA does not send any big data to the STM32.
+The slave select line will operate as a write enable.

+## SPI

+The FPGA will configure as a slave of the SPI protocol.
+The FPGA (Basys3) does not have a IP-Core that supports external SPI communication so the SPI slave has to be designed.
+The module requires three inputs as mentioned before in the [STM32](architecture.md#STM32) section.

 # APU

 The Audio Processing Unit (APU) is programmed on the FPGA, here it will produce different signals on the audio output.
 These signals come in a few forms, as listed below.